Premužićeva staza: A diverse and unique hiking trail on Velebit Mountain

 - Marija’s experience

 Let’s go hiking…

 Premužićeva staza is 57 kilometers long.
 The average width of the trail is 1.20 meters.
-Its average slope is 10% and its largest slope is 20%.
+Its average slope is 10%, and its largest slope is 20%.
 There are no high elevations on the trail.
-The whole trail is at approximately 1.600 meters above sea level.
+The whole trail is approximately 1.600 meters above sea level.

 The construction of the trail began in 1930.
 Then it was stopped for a whole season due to a lack of funds.
 In the summer of 1933, the construction of the trail was completed.
 Given the length of the trail, it was built pretty quickly.

 The trail is so well designed that it perfectly fits into nature due to the dry-stone walling technique that was used in construction.
-Dry-stone walling technique uses stones for building walls and stairs without any binding material.
-Stones that perfectly fit together are laid one on to another until a solid construction is built.
+The dry-stone walling technique uses stones for building walls and stairs without any binding material.
+Stones that perfectly fit together are laid one on another until a solid construction is built.
 The trail is made of paths, serpentines, tunnels, and bridges.

 The end of the trail is at Baške Oštarije.

 - Length in Northern Velebit National Park: 16 kilometers

 - Approximate width: 1.2 meters

 - Largest slope: 20%, sedlo Crikvena (Northern Velebit National Park)